Executive Coaching for Biopharma Leaders

 This work isn’t about surface-level insight or endless reflection.

-It’s about knowing when to create space—and when to challenge assumptions that quietly cap a leader’s leverage.
+It’s about knowing when to create space—and when to challenge assumptions that are quietly holding someone back.

 At senior levels, coaching isn’t a sign something’s wrong.